evalstate/hf-mcp-server/README.md

-# HF Services MCP Server
+# hf-mcp-server packages

 ## Quick Guide

 This repo contains:

- - MCP Tool Implementations for connecting to the HuggingFace API for integration to an MCP Server
+ - (`/mcp`) MCP Implementations of Hub API and Search endpoints for integration with MCP Servers.
- - A Web Application and set of Transports for deploying the MCP Server.
+ - (`/app`) An MCP Server and Web Application for deploying endpoints.

+### MCP Server

-The following modes are supported:
+The following transports are supported:

 - STDIO
 - SSE (To be deprecated, but still commonly deployed).